wumeng-econ/wumeng-econ.github.io/_pages/research.md

 Perish in Comfort: Growth Impact of an Estate Boom (with Xiangyu Feng and Zhiyuan Chen)

-Sanction Busting Through Minerals Trading (with Giovanna Marcolongo, polished version available soon)
+Sanction Busting Through Minerals Trading (with Raymond Fisman and Giovanna Marcolongo, polished version available soon)